ibm-cloud-docs/cephaas/block-volume-storage-cli-reference.md

 The CLI plug-in doesn't yet support the full suite of features available in Software Defined Storage.
 {: note}

-### software-defined-storage
+## software-defined-storage
 {: #ic-sds-plugin}

-`software-defined-storage` - OpenAPI definition for the SDSaaS CLI.
+`software-defined-storage` -  an OpenAPI definition for the SDSaaS CLI.

 **USAGE**:
 ```sh